SSNITGhana/ssnit-branches/README.md

 # ssnit-branches
 A repo for the Realm database of SSNIT Branches used by SSNIT's mobile app.

-This repo contains a folder of all of the SSNIT branch databases used, old and new, and a json file pointing the app to the most current one to update to.
+Every time the SSNIT app is launched, it downloads a copy of `current=database.json`, which points the app to the most current Realm database of SSNIT branches to use.
+If the app isn't already using that database, it will download it for use.
+All the databases (both current and old versions) are stored in the `databases` folder.

 To make changes to this repo (or to test it), you should use the `dev-testing` branch and only make the changes in master branch when everything works (to prevent affecting live builds).